-- 1. The council shall meet after 5:00 p.m. not less than one evening each week, not including its four weeks of recess annually.5 - 2.
-The council shall generally meet each Tuesday beginning at 5:00 p.m. in the City Hall Council Chamber, 915 I Street, First Floor, Sacramento, California, except as otherwise provided in the annually-adopted meeting schedule or as otherwise revised by the council.
+- 1. The city council shall hold regular meetings and provide the time, place, and manner of holding its meetings by annual resolution.
+A majority of regular council meetings must be held after 5:00 p.m.
+All meetings of the council must be open to the public, except as permitted by state law.
+(Sacramento City Charter, § 31.) - The council shall generally meet on Tuesdays at either 2:00 p.m. or 5:00 p.m. in the City Hall Council Chamber, 915 I Street, First Floor, Sacramento, California, except as otherwise provided in the annually-adopted meeting schedule or as otherwise revised by the council.